 Play Ideas for children with Special Educational Needs and Disabilities

-Whether your child is slaying a dragon, pretending to be a pirate in a paddling pool or building a fort out of the sofa, there are so many ways a child can engage in play.
-For children with special educational needs and disability (SEND), it can be difficult to access all activities – but they still have the right to play!
-So here are some handy play ideas to help children with SEND join in on the fun.
+Whether your child is slaying a dragon, pretending to be a pirate in a paddling pool or building a fort out of the sofa, there are so many ways they can engage in play.
+For children with special educational needs or disabilities (SEND), play is equally important but is not always as accessible.
+Here are some handy play ideas to ensure children with SEND can join in on the fun of playtime.

 When the word art is mentioned, many parents first reaction is to think of the mess!
 But art is a great gateway to play for children with SEND because it’s such an open activity – there are no right or wrong answers when you are creating a masterpiece.
 There are a variety of adaptable art play options for children with SEND such as making a texture book, face painting, mural painting, hand print painting, making collages or sticking some blank paper on a wall and turning it into a ‘graffiti wall’.
 For less messy art, try water painting on the pavement or a brick wall outside.

-Art therapy may be particularly beneficial for children with autism, who make up 11% of all children with SEND [1, 2].
-There are lots of benefits to Art as Research has found that taking part in art therapy classes improves social skills, such as assertion, as well as decreasing the childrens’ hyperactivity scores and problem behaviours.
+Art therapy may be particularly beneficial for children with autism or autism spectrum disorder (ASD) and research has shown that taking part in classes can improve social skills including assertion and decrease hyperactivity and problem behaviours.
 So get your aprons at the ready!

 Who doesn’t love a bit of biscuit decorating?
 Get some ready made biscuits and provide icing, sweets and decorations (keeping in mind any allergies or sensory sensitivity).
 This can be done relatively inexpensively and is an activity that children with or without SEND can join in with and enjoy.
 Your children might even share their creations…if you’re lucky!